Stings

 Bee Venom Allergies

 Allergic reactions to bee venom vary widely.
 While most people experience only mild, localized symptoms, some individuals can develop a life-threatening reaction called anaphylaxis.
 Sensitivity can change over time, even someone who has been stung many times before without issue can develop a severe allergy later in life.
-We divide the severity of the allergy into two categories:
+The severity of the allergy can be divided into two categories:

 Localized Reaction